-Soon after booking our trip to Hoi An, we realised that the dates of our stay would mean we miss out on one of the citys most famous traditions – the Hoi An Lantern Festival.
+Soon after booking our trip to Hoi An, we realised that the dates of our stay would mean we miss out on one of the cities most famous traditions – the Hoi An Lantern Festival.
 So with bit of logistical tweaking, we rearranged our trip to leave Hue one day earlier.
-This would mean we arrive in Hoi An on the same day that the iconic Hoi An Lantern Festival was taking place, and lengthen our stay in the city by one day.
+This would mean we arrived in Hoi An on the same day that the iconic Hoi An Lantern Festival was taking place, and lengthen our stay in the city by one day.
 And boy, we were glad we made that change!

 About Hoi An

-Hoi An is a city in Central Vietnam, a beautifully preserved colonial trading port close to the coast.
+Hoi An (or Hoian) is a city in Central Vietnam, a beautifully preserved colonial trading port close to the coast.
 It has not been used as a trading post since the end of the 18th century, having been surpassed by nearby Danang.
 Losing this strategic importance is the sole reason this lovely city has managed to retain its old-world charm.
 It meant that Hoi An was able to escape being attacked in any of the 20th century conflicts that devastated so many other Vietnamese cities.

 Hoi An Lantern Festival – traditional full moon celebration

-For the Vietnamese people, the full moon is a time to pay tribute to ones ancestors with offerings of fruit, flowers and burning incense (or fake money!) at alters.
+For the Vietnamese people, the full moon festival is a time to pay tribute to ones ancestors with offerings of fruit, flowers and burning incense (or fake money!) at alters.
 Monks will hold candlelit ceremonies in the temples.
 In Hoi An, these traditions have evolved into the Hoi An Lantern Festival as it is today.

 How to visit Hoi An Lantern Festival